 What does it mean for fragile primary health care systems and workforce?

-The implications of COVID-19 on these primary healthcare systems – already weak as a result of under-investment over many years – and frontline health workers within this system, are enormous.
+The implications of Covid-19 on primary healthcare systems in resource-poor settings – already weak as a result of under-investment over many years – and frontline health workers within this system, are enormous.
 This global pandemic poses a new and serious challenge to all our efforts to achieve quality healthcare coverage for all.

 Read Primary Care Perspectives: our new Op-Ed series exploring resilient systems and healthy populations in the context of Covid-19 and beyond.
 First in the series: Championing primary health care: now more than ever, co-authored by Julia Beart, Prof David Peiris (The George Institute) and Dr Mamsallah Faal Omisore.

 As a primary health care champion, PCI is quickly adapting its offerings to meet current needs, much in the way that a strong primary health care system must.

 We are responding to requests from front-line primary healthcare workers across the globe by providing free open access to newly created Covid-19 e-learning resources (available in English and French) for those working in resource-limited settings.
 These tackle a range of topics from screening and triage, clinic operations, health workforce planning through to continuity of essential services including mental health.